hadeoh/TwiClone/README.md

 ## Brief Description

-- There are two collections for this project which are the User and Tweet collections.
+- There are three collections for this project which are the User, Tweet and Follow collections.
-- A user model contains the user details and is tied to all the followers, those follwing and tweets for that particular user.
+- A user model contains the user details.
 - A tweet model contains the tweet details and the replies to the tweets.
+- A follower model contains the list of followers and those who were followed.
 - User should be able to sign up with the username compulsory to be filled during registration.
 - User should be able to login with the combination of email/phone/username and password.
 - User should be able to post a tweet.